hossimo/GMA3Plugins/AppearanceBuilder/README.md

 - 1.0.0.2 - Added Text input when no arguments
 - 1.0.0.3 - Changed Text input confirmation to Confirm() from PopupInput()
 - 1.0.0.4 - Added Undo/Oops
+- 1.0.0.5 - Cleanup and making functions local